RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

     <img src="Images/Main04.jpeg" alt="Description" width="800">
 </p>

-The red paint/coating can be (partially) removed with some isopropanol.
-These ICs will be cleaned during the refurbish.
+The red paint/coating can be partially removed with some isopropanol.
+These ICs will be cleaned during the refurbishment.

 <p align="center">
     <img src="Images/Main03.jpeg" alt="Description" width="600">